Complexity Theory

 Description

 Complexity Theory is a beautiful field that studies different models of computation as well as their relationships to each other.
 The most famous open problem in this field is the P vs. NP problem.
 In this course, you will discover elegant proof techniques, fascinating ideas, and exciting open questions.
+The highlights of this course include:

 Time and Place